suzannejmatthews/PDC-Unplugged/content/activities/ArrayAddition.md

 * Apply Critical regions: Be able to write shared memory programs that use critical regions for synchronization

-* Know Data Races: Know what a data race is, and how to use synchronization to prevent it
+* Comprehend Data Races: Know what a race condition is, and how to use synchronization to prevent it

 ---